Lemoenskil/Milestone_project_3_Garden_planner/README.md

 - The search bar in the Jumbothron will give you the option to search the data base and redirect you to a page with search results
 - In the navbar you are redirected to the register page where you can create a user using a form.
 - The option to loging is also on the landing page, which will redirect you to a form to loging
+- In the responsive view for mobile ther are a side nav bar and the basic sizing

 - ????The forms to add and edit vegetable entries have sensible defaults for which fields are required and which are not editable, and for exampe allow only alphabetic characters in common names, genera and species.